-Cisse's path to Nations Cup glory with Senegal
+Cissé's path to Nations Cup glory with Senegal

 Stints at Birmingham City and Portsmouth followed, and soon after his arrival in England he had to deal with the tragic loss of 12 members of his family in a ferry disaster off the West African coast.

-Cisse returned to Sedan in 2006 and finished his career in Ligue 2 at Nimes.
+Cissé returned to Sedan in 2006 and finished his career in Ligue 2 at Nimes.
 He was never a star performer, rather described as "workmanlike".

 Taking the reins of the Teranga Lions

-Cisse took his coaching badges and joined the Senegal federation as an assistant to Olympic coach Karim Sega Diouf for the London 2012 Olympics.
+Cissé took his coaching badges and joined the Senegal federation as an assistant to Olympic coach Karim Sega Diouf for the London 2012 Olympics.

 He then worked under Alain Giresse with the national team, and took over in March 2015 after a horrid Nations Cup in Equatorial Guinea, where Senegal were one of the pre-tournament favourites but did not get past the first round.

-Cisse has quietly forged his path ever since, winning his first match in charge over Ghana in a friendly in Le Havre and now the veteran of 71 matches.
+Cissé has quietly forged his path ever since, winning his first match in charge over Ghana in a friendly in Le Havre and now the veteran of 71 matches.

 Senegal have qualified for three successive Nations Cups plus the last World Cup in Russia.
 His record in charge of the Teranga Lions is 46 wins, 16 draws and only nine defeats.

-Having lost to Algeria in the 2019 final and returned to lift the trophy in Cameroon, Cisse praised his squad's mentality after ending the country's wait for silverware.
+Having lost to Algeria in the 2019 final and returned to lift the trophy in Cameroon, Cissé praised his squad's mentality after ending the country's wait for silverware.

 "We dedicate this victory to the Senegalese people, because since independence, until now, we are running after this first star," he said.
 "Today, we will also have a star on our shirt."